gtiosclub/bootcamp-module-6/README.md

 - [ ] Learn basic methods of navigation, such as a “sheet.”

-#### Overview

-— Files Included —
+#### Files Included

-Shell Code
 - ContentView.swift
 - RatingsView.swift
 - RatingCardView.swift
 - Movie.swift
 - movie_images FOLDER (all assets needed WITHIN app)
-- completed_app_screenshots FOLDER (what your implementation should look like)

-— App Screenshots —
+#### App Screenshots
 - There are 4 images included that show what your implementation should look like.
+Those can be found under the UI_Screenshots folder.
-- You should follow this design as exactly as possible.
+- You should follow this design as precisely as possible.
-- Take note of the green annotations made on the images, as they give insight about the functionality and design features.
+- Take note of the green annotations made on the images, as they give insight on the functionality and design features.

-— General Steps —
+#### General Steps
 1. [Movie.swift] Familiarize yourself with the structure of the Movie model and add at least one movie of your choice to the static “allMovies” property.
 2. [ContentView.swift] Write the declaration/initialization code for instance variables.